 - Transient Voltage Suppressor (TVS)

 This type of diode is specially designed to protect circuits from over-voltage.
-TVS diodes work by shunting excess current when the voltage exceeds the avalanche breakdown potential.
+TVS diodes shunt excess current when the voltage exceeds the avalanche breakdown potential.

 The exceptional ability to restrict voltage spikes over its breakdown voltage is why TVS diodes are called clamping devices.
 It can also be either unidirectional or bidirectional.